DSC00069.JPG

 Woof.

-And as I dove deeper into that discovery, I came to the realization that the rejection I was feeling from other people was actually a deeper reflection of the lack of acceptance and permission I was giving myself to be who I was.
+As I dove deeper into that discovery, I encountered a sobering knowing that the rejection I felt from other people was a mirror of the lack of acceptance and permission I was giving myself to be who I was.

 Double woof.

-So I did everything I could to hold the truth of who I was and nurture the parts of me that felt rejected.
-I spoke to those parts of me that I felt were difficult to love.
+So I did everything I could to remember the truth of who I am and nurture the parts of me I had rejected.
+I spoke to those parts that were difficult to love.
 I journaled daily.
 I went to talk therapy.
 I tried somatic therapy.
 I got monthly energy healings.
 I did hypnotherapy to rewire my brain.
 I changed my diet.
 I changed my exercise routine.
-I had conversations with people to get their feedback on how I show up in relationships.
+I had hard conversations with people.
+I set agreements, boundaries, and limits.
 I got my natal chart read.
 I got my human design chart read.
 I got tarot readings.
 I walked everywhere in an attempt to spend more time with myself.
+I stumbled throughout the process.
+Hard and often.

-Slowly, I began to not only love the parts of me I thought I couldn’t, but I started to cultivate a deep appreciation for myself.
-I started to accept what is, while also seeing the world for what it could be: a place to explore the endless expression of love.
+Slowly, I began to not only love the parts of me I had abandoned, but I cultivated a deep appreciation for myself.
+I showed up for myself.
+My vision of the world changed.
+Instead of it being a big, scary landmine, I now saw the world as a place to explore the endless expression of love.

-And because I truly believe in the healing power of storytelling, I started to share my story with the world.
+And because I no longer felt the insurmountable pressure to hide who I was, I started to share my stories with the world.
 For instance:

 • I’ve written 2 books, with another one on the way.

-• I’m creating short visuals about womanhood on social media.
+• I’m exploring videography and poem writing on social media.

 This brings me to you.

-Through all of my art or content, I’m here to root into leaving the world a better place than I found it.
-I’m here to root into setting the stage for future generations to pass on the art of storytelling.
+I use my art as a way to set the stage for future generations to pass on the art of storytelling.
 To help you own your story and all that comes with it.
+To ask more questions about the world around us so that you can create the life that you want to live that’s true and honest.
 A life that’s rooted in freedom and liberation.

 Let’s be clear: I’m in no way completely healed or without flaws.
-I continue to learn about myself and the world, which I share through my storytelling.
+I continue to learn about myself and the world, which I share through what I create.

-But my commitment to both you and myself is to do my best.
+But my commitment to you (and myself) is to do my best.

 Thank you for being here friend.